My Eclectic Bites

 Home » Tips and Knowledge

-How to prepare Bok Choy for Stir Fry
+How to Prepare Bok Choy for Stir Fry (Wash, Cut & Store Guide)

-two unwashed bok choy on a wooden cutting board
+Fresh bok choy heads on a wooden cutting board, ready to be prepared.

 What is Bok Choy?

-• The ribs should be smooth and free from brown spots
+• Smooth white ribs free from brown spots or blemishes

 How to prepare Bok Choy for stir fry